Malabar gliding frog: Description

 This frog has a body length of about 10 cm (4 in), making it one of the largest moss frogs.
 Males are smaller than females.
 Its back skin is finely granulated and the color is vivid green without markings, distinguishing it from the otherwise quite similar R. pseudomalabaricus, which has a black-marbled back and was long included in the present species.
 In preserved specimens, the back turns purplish blue.
 The belly is more coarsely granulated - particularly under the thighs - and pale yellow.
 There are skin fringes between and along the long limbs, and a triangular skin extension at the heel.
 The webbing between fingers and toes is large and orange-red.

 The vomerine teeth are arranged in two straight or slightly oblique series touching the inner front edge of the choanae.
 The snout is rounded but not very wide, about as long as the diameter of the orbit, the canthus rostralis is bluntly-angled, and the loral region is concave.
 The nostrils are located nearer to the end of the snout than to the eyes.
 The interorbital space is broader than the upper eyelid.
 The tympanum measures about 60–70% of the diameter of the eye.

 The disks of fingers and toes are large, about the size of the tympanum; the subarticular tubercles are well-developed, also.
 The tibio-tarsal articulation reaches at least to the eye, at most top the nostril.

 Distribution

-The Malabar gliding frog is found in the Western Ghats of India and has been described in the states of Tamil Nadu, Kerala, Karnataka, Goa, and Maharashtra.
+The Malabar gliding frog is found in the Western Ghats of India and has been described in the states of Tamil Nadu, Karnataka, Goa, Maharashtra and Kerala, where it is the state amphibian.
 It has been recorded at altitudes ranging from 43m to 1894m above sea level.
 It is found in various habitats such as primary forests, secondary forests, plantations, and urban habitats.
 It can be found on leaves of trees near stream or river banks.
 During the breeding season, they move to trees hanging above water bodies into which their tadpoles drop.